 Hemangiomas are managed with clinical examination(s) and education of the family regarding the natural course; potential complications; treatment indications; and risks, benefits, and expectations of available treatment options.
 Depending upon the type of lesion and the parents' level of concern, the patient may need to be re-evaluated frequently during the proliferative phase and again before school entry.
 Serial photographs of the lesion can help to monitor the clinical course.

 Education of the family should include information about the natural course; potential complications; treatment indications; and risks, benefits, and expectations of available treatment options for hemangiomas.
 The family should be provided with realistic expectations about the duration of involution and the possibility of residual changes.
-It has been estimated that completed involution occurs at an average minimum rate of 10 percent per year, so approximately 50 percent of hemangiomas have involuted by age five years, 70 percent by age seven, and 90 percent by age nine .
+The involution phase may continue up to the age of 10 years, although in some studies complete involution has been noted at a median age of four years [6,7].
 However, this timeline is highly variable and dependent on hemangioma size, morphology, and location.
 It must also be emphasized that, in many cases, involution does not result in normal-appearing skin.
 Nearly one-half of children with untreated hemangiomas experience residual changes such as scarring, atrophy, redundant skin, discoloration, and telangiectasias.

 When treatment is indicated, the choice of treatment modality depends upon the above factors, as well as the availability of certain modalities and the experience of the treating clinician.